bitcoin/bitcoin/doc/init.md

 This Launch Agent will cause bitcoind to start whenever the user logs in.

+> [!NOTE]
-NOTE: This approach is intended for those wanting to run bitcoind as the current user.
+> This approach is intended for those wanting to run bitcoind as the current
-You will need to modify org.bitcoin.bitcoind.plist if you intend to use it as a Launch Daemon with a dedicated bitcoin user.
+> user.
+You will need to modify org.bitcoin.bitcoind.plist if you intend to use
+> it as a Launch Daemon with a dedicated bitcoin user.

 Auto-respawn
 -----------------------------------